 Shankarpali recipe is one of the Diwali sweets.
-They are crispy and sweet dessert which melts in mouth giving you great feel.
-As Shankarpali recipe is made with sugar it is rich in carbohydrates.
+They are crispy and sweet dessert which melts in the mouth giving you a great feel.
+As Sweet Shankarpali recipe is made with sugar it is rich in carbohydrates.
 People who are health conscious may like to bake instead of deep frying.

 All purpose flour – 1 ½ cup.

 - Add sugar to water and make syrup, once sugar is dissolved add ghee.

 - Once the syrup is boiling, add flour and make soft pliable dough.

 - Make the dough into balls (proportions) to roll like chapati.

 - The thickness of each chapati should be of 1/3 inch.

 - Cut into your desired shape with a cookie cutter or with the knife (diamond shape).

 Tip: Dry these pieces for about an hour by keeping aside, so that it absorbs less ghee.

 - Heat ghee and deep fry on low flame until you get golden brown color.